 If you want to see parts of the island independently, plan on renting one of these options for one or two days.
 Most hotels will have a way for you to rent an ATV through a partner company upon arrival but double-check with your accommodation.

-If you want to rent a car while in Santorini, then consider browsing Rentalcars.com in order to find great deals across a number of different companies.
+If you want to rent a car while in Santorini, then consider browsing Rentalcars.com in order to find deals across a number of different rental car companies.

 There are several tour companies that also operate across the island.
 This is another option for seeing parts of Santorini if you don’t want to rent a car or ATV and aren’t concerned about your overall Santorini trip cost.
 Some popular tours include this catamaran cruise, this highlights tour and this wine tour.